Skip to content

 Expert Tips

-• Start with Notion for internal docs—you can always migrate later
+• Start with Notion for internal docs — $0 to start, migrate later if needed; most teams never need to

 The Bottom Line

-Notion is the best starting point for most internal knowledge bases—flexible, affordable, and teams already know how to use it.
-GitBook wins for developer-facing documentation.
-Confluence makes sense if you're already Atlassian-committed.
-For customer support knowledge bases, look at Intercom or Zendesk instead.
+Notion (free to $10/user/mo) is the best starting point for most internal knowledge bases — flexible, familiar, and affordable.
+GitBook ($8/user/mo) wins for developer-facing documentation with its polished output and Git workflow.
+Confluence ($6.05/user/mo) makes sense if you're already on Jira.
+For customer support KBs, look at Intercom or Zendesk instead.

 Frequently Asked Questions